Adavi654/swe6733-group2-outty/docs/docs/product-vision.md

 ### Near Vision

 Develop a Minimum Viable Product (MVP) that allows users to:
-- Register and log into the platform
+- Register and log in to the platform
 - Create and manage adventure profiles
 - Select adventure interests and skill levels
 - Discover nearby users with similar interests
-- Swipe right or left on possible adventure partners
+- Swipe right or left on possible adventure partners to show interest or disinterest
 - Generate matches when interest is mutual
 - Exchange messages with matched users